-Here are my favorite winter bucket list activities!
+Here are some of my favorite winter bucket list ideas!

 Winter Bucket List Activities

 Want to turn some ordinary confections into beautiful works of art?
 If you do, then grab your crew and your mixing bowls and whip up a batch- or two- of winter-inspired Snowflake Cookies!
 A quick internet search, and you’ll have hundreds of recipes to choose from.